tducret/amazon-scraper-python/README.md

 rating      	    | Rating of the products (number between 0 and 5, False if missing) review_nb	        | Number of customer reviews (False if missing) url 				| Product URL

-# TODO
-- Add a max number of results